oguzhalit/k8s-bootcamp/README.md

 - Sometimes, npm just don't work as expected.
 It can be due to some network issues, or path issues (is know that windows environments contains a limitation on the amount of characters used) so try to keep the project under a directory within a small path if you, like miself intent to use it on windows environment.
 - MongoDB could be a real pain to install in certain environments, so I recommend that you use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/lp/general) as you can use it with a free instance or any other cloud provided mongodb instance, or you can use a [dockerized mongodb](https://hub.docker.com/_/mongo/).
+- Minikube don't have support to LoadBalancer (yet) so we have 2 different kubernetes deployment files, changing just this.
+Also minikube seems to have some problems with DNS, and didn't work sometimes.
+- We didn't have set any kind of DNS structure or something like this, due to the scope of this bootcamp.
+In a real production environment, you will have replicasets, dns and persistent disc.